Curator

 Italy

-One of the most successful artists working in the Mannerist style, Jacopino del Conte had a long career in Florence and Rome that bridged the early and late 16th century.
-His paintings carried forward the vibrant, colorful palette; elegant and monumental figures; and energetic compositions of his stylistic origins in the Florentine circle of Andrea del Sarto, Jacopo Pontormo, and Agnolo Bronzino.
+One of the most successful artists working in the Mannerist style, Jacopino del Conte had a long career in Florence and Rome that bridged the early and late sixteenth century, carrying forward the vibrant palette, monumental fi gures, and energetic compositions of his stylistic origins in the Florentine circle of Andrea del Sarto, Jacopo Pontormo, and Agnolo Bronzino.
+In addition to his depictions of the Madonna and Child made for private devotion, his work after relocating to Rome in the early 1530s also included a number of important public commissions, most prominently fresco decorations in the oratory of San Giovanni Decollato and the church of San Luigi dei Francesi.

 Oil on panel